BLSQ/iaso/HOW-TO-DEPLOY.md

 # 2. Deploy to playground

-For the Playground, deploy as for staging and prod for the web server, but you also need to update the jupyter server (using the pem file you can find on 1password)
+For the Playground, deploy as for staging and prod for the web server, but you also need to update the jupyter server (using the pem file you can find on [1password](https://bluesquare.1password.com/vaults/all/allitems/6r37xbjuhzdpdeyb4ip6m53gu4))

+Note jupyter is currently using the development branch too.

 ```
-ssh -i lightsail.pem ubuntu@18.196.197.98
+ssh -i ~/.ssh/lightsail.pem ubuntu@18.196.197.98
 cd sense-hat
 git pull
 source bin/activate